QuickLogic-Corp/s3-gateware/adc_ad7476_if/README.rst

 Contains the Verilog RTL source for an ADC interface design, for the Analog Devices 7476 ADC.
 This design is targeted for the QuickLogic S3B device in the 64-pin QFN package, on the QuickFeather development board.
-The design interfaces to an eternal ADC, connected to the QuickFeather board via a Pmod connector (connector J8 on the QuickFeather board).
+The design interfaces to an external ADC, connected to the QuickFeather board via a Pmod connector (connector J8 on the QuickFeather board).

 The QuickFeather board schematic can be found here in the /doc/